gleannyc/documentation/docs/docs/sharing-data-externally/iframe-embedding.md

 https://glean.io/app/sv/Sgf5dLgMfFeWVzie?viewMode=embed&projectInviteToken=p-Ip2Lw8ep6XafEzSo_NF
 ```

 Embedded resources are also compatible with [Get Access Domains](../project-management/get-access-domains.md).
-If enabled, any user with an e-mail address from your organization's domain will be able to create a Glean account via the embedded resource.
+If enabled, any user with an email address from your organization's domain will be able to create a Glean account via the embedded resource.

 ## Examples